greole/ginkgo-wiki/Tutorial-2:-Implement:-Matrices.md

 Ginkgo radically separates the algorithms from the hardware-specific kernel realizations.

 Currently, there are three kernel realizations available in Ginkgo:
-The `Reference` kernels are designed as bullet-proof sequential kernels that are guaranteed to compute the correct solution.
+The `reference` kernels are designed as bullet-proof sequential kernels that are guaranteed to compute the correct solution.
 Their primary purpose is to ensure the correctness of complex algorithms, and to compute the (exec) solutions in the unit tests checking the correctness of the performance-optimized kernels.
-The `OpenMP` kernels employ OpenMP pragmas to leverage the compute power of multiprocessors such as Multicore CPUs.
+The `omp` kernels employ OpenMP pragmas to leverage the compute power of multiprocessors such as Multicore CPUs.
-The `Cuda` kernels are implemented in the NVIDIA-specific CUDA programming language and heavily optimized for efficient usage of NVIDIA GPUs.
+The `cuda` kernels are implemented in the NVIDIA-specific CUDA programming language and heavily optimized for efficient usage of NVIDIA GPUs.

 To specify which kernel implementation should be used,